Tips to get creative with your kids

 Use some tech to show them how it’s done

 The Scouts have really stepped up to the mark here.
 The organisation is known for its love of the great outdoors, but they’ve also managed to pull together some inspired children’s activities for the home.
-Head to the scouts.org webpage, and under ‘Great Indoors’ you’ll see over 100 stay-at-home activities to help kids learn new skills.
+Head to #GoodForYou page on the Scouts webpage and you’ll find loads of stay-at-home activities to help kids learn new skills.
 You’ll find everything from creative drawing to science experiments in a tea-cup.

 The Drama Geezers